-On behalf of the Board of Directors of your Company I am delighted to present the33rd Annual Report of your Maharatna Company along with Audited Financial Statements for thefinancial year 2015-16.
+On behalf of the Board of Directors of your Company we are delighted to present the33rd Annual Report of your Maharatna Company along with Audited Financial Statements forthe financial year 2016-17.

-PARTNER INDIA'S GROWTH - NATURAL GAS LEADER
+PARTNER IN INDIA'S GROWTH - NATURAL GAS LEADER

 | || |

 |Particulars ||US $ Million ||(Rs.
 In Crores) ||US $ Million ||(Rs.
 In Crores) |

 |Gross sales ||7457 ||48789 ||7773 ||52003 |

 |Other income (including other operating income) ||194 ||1271 ||162 ||1084 |

 |Cost of sales (excluding interest and depreciation including extraordinary items) ||6491 ||42474 ||7162 ||47915 |

 |Net Exceptional Items (Profit on Sale of Investments & Impairment of Assets) ||(46) ||(299) ||- ||- |

 |Profit Before Tax (PBT) ||827 ||5411 ||457 ||3062 |